 Pivot Sweep

-Sweeps CTAs, URLs, or brand terms across a repo with tier-based policy — keep some, swap others, leave the rest.
+Sweeps CTAs, URLs or brand terms across a repo under a tier-based policy — keep some, swap others, leave the rest for review.

 The short answer

 When you pivot a product or brand, 20-50 files reference the old version.
 Manually hunting them is tedious and error-prone.
-This skill applies a tiered policy: Tier A keeps, Tier B swaps, Tier C needs judgement.
+This skill applies a tiered policy: Tier A files keep the old term (buyer-intent surfaces), Tier B auto-swap, Tier C flagged for human judgement.

 When to use it

 After a brand change.
 After swapping an affiliate.
-After deprecating a product line and routing traffic elsewhere.
+After deprecating a product line and routing traffic elsewhere — anywhere a stale string in 30 files would be easy to miss.

 Setup